*SPOILER ALERT! If you watch the show with your kids and haven’t seen the “Trish gets bullied” episode, read no further!*

 After a rehearsal, the group finds an online forum discussing the play.
 One user completely trashes Trish.
-The user calls her “ugly” and “sleeping not beautey” (note the spelling for later) then says she stinks.
+The user calls her “ugly”, “sleeping not beautey” (note the spelling for later) and says she stinks.

 As with everything on social media, the posts spread like wildfire.
-By the next morning, everyone is laughing at Trish as she walks to her locker, which is adorned with a broken mirror that has the words “Sleeping Not Beautey” scrawled across it.
-Trish insists it doesn’t bother her and even quips that lavender is her favorite scent when she finds an air freshener inside.
+Next morning, everyone is laughing at Trish as she walks to her locker, which is adorned with a broken mirror that has the words “Sleeping Not Beautey” scrawled across it.
+Trish insists it doesn’t bother her, quips that lavender is her favorite scent when she finds a bar of soap inside.

 Dez, Austin and Ally praise Trish as she walks away, saying how well she is handling things.
 Ally comments that Trish is as tough as it gets.
-The next scene is Trish walking into the room where they practiced the play.
-She is still looking at her tablet and she starts to cry. *cut to a commercial*
+The next scene is Trish walking into a room.
+She fiddles with the soap, drops it and she starts to cry. *cut to a commercial*